JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 * Given that I am a Logged in user I want to interact with search
 	* As a User I want to be able to Search podcast by name so that I can find podcasts that I have heard of
 	* As a User I want to be able to search for all the podcasts of a genre so that I can Just find podcasts that I am interested in

+* Given that I am a Logged in user I want to interact with genres
+	- As a User I want to be able to see all the podcasts in that genre so that I can Discover new podcasts by genre
+	- As a User I want to be able to favorite a particular genre so that I can Check out only the genres I like